FindChimneySweepers logoFindChimneySweepers

 Cost range for Level 2

 Level 2 inspections typically cost $250 to $500 in US metros.
-High-cost metros and inspections bundled with a written report for real estate transactions run $400-$600.
-Any Level 2 quoted above $600 for a single-flue inspection is inflated unless the inspector is documenting specific access difficulties.
+High-cost metros and inspections bundled with a written report for real estate transactions run $400–$600.
+Quotes above $600 for a single-flue inspection often reflect access challenges, multi-flue systems, or bundled deliverables — ask the inspector to walk through what's included.

 What a Level 3 Chimney Inspection Includes